Chat Now+-

 It takes more than extra equipment to keep our turbines spinning in extreme winter conditions.
 We take preventive measures every year to prepare our turbines for winter before the cold season even begins.

-“Think of it like when you’re changing your car’s oil during the winter,” Pham says.
-“Cold contracts things, so the viscosity of the oil is different.
-We have to switch out fluids like coolant or grease for various components with weather-appropriate materials to make sure our systems are still well-lubricated and running smoothly.”
+Because the cold makes things contract, we proactively switch out fluids like coolant or grease with weather-appropriate materials to make sure our systems are still well-lubricated and running smoothly.

 Always looking ahead